SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx.md

 2. Configure the Local File Source fields as follows:
    * **Name**.
 (Required)
    * **Description**.
 (Optional)
    * **File Path (Required)**.
 Enter the path to your error.log or access.log.
 The files are typically located in /var/log/nginx/error.log.
-If you are using a customized path, check the **nginx.conf** file for this information.
-If you are using Passenger, you may have instructed Passenger to log to a specific log using the passenger_log_file option.
+If you're using a customized path, check the **nginx.conf** file for this information.
+If you're using Passenger, you may have instructed Passenger to log to a specific log using the passenger_log_file option.
    * **Source Host**.
 Sumo Logic uses the hostname assigned by the OS unless you enter a different hostname.
    * **Source Category**.
 Enter any string to tag the output collected from this Source, such as Nginx/Access or Nginx/Error.
 (The Source Category metadata field is a fundamental building block to organize and label Sources.
 For details see [Best Practices](/docs/send-data/design-deployment/best-practices-source-categories).)
    * **Fields.** Add the following fields, as show in the screenshot below.